-Brendan’s experience as an ex-professional and his current university coaching position will help guide the Blizzard boys to develop their game and expand their playing opportunities through Brendan’s extensive network of contacts within Europe and the university system in North America.
+Brendan’s experience as an ex-professional and his current university coaching position will help guide Calgary Blizzard to develop their game and expand their playing opportunities utilizing his contacts within Europe and the university system in North America.

 Craig is our Foundation Phase Director and is responsible for overseeing the development of the U4-U8 Roots Phase programming and our U9-U12 Core Phase programming.
 Craig comes to Calgary Blizzard from Vancouver Whitecaps FC where he spent five years with the MLS Club.
 Prior to Whitecaps, Craig was Lead Development Coach with the New York Red Bulls Regional Development Schools between 2007-2012.

 Craig is highly qualified with many credentials to his name including his UEFA A License (Part One), UEFA B License, The FA Youth Award (Modules 1-3) and USSF National Youth License.